Tilt O'Whirl

 Tilt O'Whirl is Veal's second album.
 Produced by Michael Phillip Wojewoda, the album was released in 1999 in Canada.

-One critic described described it as having "a distinct pop sensibility", while also "just enough rawness to give it an unconventional edge".
+One critic described it as having "a distinct pop sensibility", while also "just enough rawness to give it an unconventional edge".

 Veal toured extensively in Canada to support the album.
 The single "Skid" reached number three on the campus radio station CJSW-FM chart.